-CiCo Park was founded under a cooperative agreement among the City of Manhattan, Riley County and USD 383.
+CiCo Park was founded under a cooperative agreement among the City of Manhattan, Riley County and Unified School District (USD) 383.
 Each of these bodies contributed to this regional park and recreation area.

 USD 383 manages Bishop Stadium and Track.
 Bishop Stadium seats 4,000 spectators, and the track is opened seasonally for public use.